jit06/docker-images/mariadb/ReadMe.md

 If /mnt/sql directory contains a file named all-databases.sql, this file is passed to mysql, allowing an automated restore.

-Note : after the first run, the container stops (not noticeable if --restart=always)

 Run MariaDB:
 ------------
 run the image with arguments, and the will be directly passed to safe_mysqld.